-RDF Domain(s):Cognitive Abilities (A2)Who the session is for:Postgraduate research students at any stageDelivery:Instructor-led
+RDF Domain(s): Cognitive Abilities (A2)

 These sessions will present the philosophy of research, including alternative epistemological positions to provide researchers with a context for theory construction.
 The workshop will allow attendees to develop a critical understanding of the disciplines and methods upon which they will be drawing including the validity and scope of knowledge and appropriate alternative approaches to research.